StepicOrg/stepik-plugins/docs/introduction.rst

 Introduction
 ************

-**NOTE: This is a work in progress, documentation may be outdated**

 `Stepic <https://stepic.org>`_ is an educational engine, focused on quizzed and exercises.

 Quiz is an interactive component, which can present task to the user,